 Today I’m sharing why every family should have a dog (or three) like us!

 Why Every Family Should Have a Dog (or three!)

 - Dogs are amazing companions: Not only do they keep you company when you are alone they are also amazing for being companions.
 They listen, and don’t talk back!
 They comfort you when you are down and they are just there any time you need them.
 They don’t judge you and they are always by your side.

 - Dogs teach great responsibility: As parents, we already know everything we need to about responsibility.
 Dogs can teach our children about responsibility better than we can, and I’m a firm believer in this.
-Kids can help with feeding, walking, brushing, bathing and all the care a dog requires.
-This is valuable and a much-needed life skill they will use throughout their life.
+Kids can help with feeding, walking, brushing, bathing, and all the care a dog requires.
+They can even help with looking after a dog during flea season if you get them involved in choosing a flea collar for dogs, and upping the combing schedule.
+Learning to be responsible is a valuable and a much-needed life skill they will use throughout their life.

 - Dogs can you stay healthy: Did you know dogs can detect changes in the human body and can ultimately help save your life?
 I knew I was pregnant a few times earlier than expected and decided to test thanks to my dogs (and even my . cats) acting weird, laying on my belly, etc. Having a pet, studies have shown can help reduce your blood pressure and helps reduce your risk of illnesses.

 - Dogs can emotionally help children: Not only are they amazing companions but they are also extremely helpful to children with emotional issues and diagnosed medical conditions like ADHD.
 Our son Jayden, finds great joy and happiness when it comes to his dogs.
 After he’s had a rough day, he loves cuddling with our dogs and talking to them instantly helps his mood and well-being.